-The Ohio Supreme Court recently made a significant adjustment to the time limit in which an insured can bring a lawsuit against an insurance agent for failure to procure the proper insurance coverage for a claim.
+The Ohio Supreme Court recently made a significant adjustment to the time limit.
+An insured can bring a lawsuit against an insurance agent for failure to procure the proper insurance coverage for a claim.
 In LGR Reality, Inc. v.
 Frank & London Ins.
-Agency, 2018 Ohio 334 (2018), the Court held that claims against insurance agents are limited to four (4) years from the date when the policy was first issued by the agent.
+Agency, 2018 Ohio 334 (2018), the Court held that claims against insurance agents are limited to four (4) years from when the agent first issued the policy.

 The Supreme Court’s recent decision addresses its 1982 decision that muddied the waters as to when an action could be brought against an insurance agent.
-At that time, the Court opined that the “delayed damages” rule applied and the statute of limitations did not begin to run until the claim was denied by the insurer.
+At that time, the Court opined that the “delayed damages” rule applied, and the statute of limitations did not begin to run until the insurer denied the claim.
 Since 1982, many courts have followed that path.
-For example, an insurance policy is issued to Acme, Co. in 2002 and renews annually thereafter.
-In 2017, an event occurs resulting in Acme filing a claim with its insurance company.
+For example, an insurance policy was issued to Acme Co. in 2002 and renewed annually after that.
+In 2017, an event occurred, resulting in Acme filing a claim with its insurance company.
 The insurance company then denies the claim.
 Now, for the first time, Acme has suffered actual damages in the amount it owes to the third party for its liability that Acme thought was covered by its insurance carrier.
 Previously, Acme could timely file a lawsuit against the agent until 2021.
-By its recent decision, the Ohio Supreme Court has now declared that the action against the insurance agent is time barred, even though Acme likely had no knowledge that it even had a claim against the agent in 2002 (or by 2006 when the statute of limitations expired).
+By its recent decision, the Ohio Supreme Court had declared that the action against the insurance agent is time-barred, even though Acme likely did not know that it even had a claim against the agent in 2002 (or by 2006 when the statute of limitations expired).